 Nottingham Cave Trail: It is an underground labyrinth of man-made caves; over 700 of them.
 Visitors can see decaying cock-fighting pits, houses and breweries down below.

 The National Videogame Arcade: It’s the world’s first cultural center for gaming and stretches over four stories.
 There are interactive displays, a chance to create your own games, and exhibitions the showcase the history of videogames.

 Nottingham Tennis Center: With 39 courts, it’s the largest tennis center in the UK.
 Visit to catch a game with some of the world’s best players.

 Robin Hood Tours: Take a walking tour of the city while visiting heritage sites and learning about stories that stem from the Robin Hood legends.

-Courtney McCaffrey is a freelance writer and editor based in Wilmington, N.C, Mexico and around the world.
-In addition to writing, she lives for travel - seeing new places, learning new cultures and surfing new waves.
+Courtney McCaffrey is a travel writer and editor based in Wilmington, N.C, Mexico and around the world.
+In addition to writing, she lives for travel - seeing new places, experiencing new cultures and surfing new waves.